saltybun/salt/README.md

 - `add` - adds a bundle to your salt interface
 - `update` - update all added bundles
 - `pin` - pinning the folder as a salt bundle
+- `unpin` - unpin a salt bundle
+- `open` - open a bundle in your default file manager
 - `jump` - jump to the bundle folder
 - `watch {BUNDLE} {COMMAND}` - runs the command from your bundle and restarts the process if directory contents changes